Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-enclosure/README.md

 Checks the health and running status of all enclosures (controller enclosures and disk enclosures) on a Huawei OceanStor Dorado storage system via the REST API (`/enclosure` endpoint).
 Alerts when any enclosure reports a non-normal health or running state.
 Reports model, serial number, logic type, MAC address, switch status and temperature per enclosure.

-**Alerting Logic:**

-* CRIT if any enclosure's health status is not "Normal"
-* WARN if any enclosure's running status is not "Normal", "Running" or "Online"

 **Data Collection:**

 * Queries the Huawei OceanStor Dorado REST API at `https://<ip>:<port>/deviceManager/rest/<deviceId>/enclosure`